When Lynn Baker first met transplant surgeon Dr. George Lipkowitz some 30 years ago, she asked him to see his license.

 Baker first learned about her kidney disease while undergoing a college physical.
 She was diagnosed with focal segmental glomerulosclerosis (FSGS), a relatively common form of kidney disease where scarring inside the kidney prevents the adequate filtering of blood.

-Over 50% of people with FSGS develop chronic kidney failure within 10 years, something Baker was able to avoid until the birth of her second child.
+More than half of people with FSGS develop chronic kidney failure within ten years, something Baker was able to avoid until the birth of her second child.

 “My kidneys started to fail during my pregnancy and I found myself on complete bed rest at Baystate Medical Center for three months waiting to deliver Ross, now 35.
 I call him my miracle baby.
 He was only 3 lbs. and 10 oz. when born and had to spend some time in the hospital’s continuing care nursery before going home,” said Baker.